 Forklifts must be maintained by following the manufacturer’s specifications and OSHA requirements.
 As we mentioned above, it is essential to regularly check all parts of the forklift for wear or damage that could affect its safe operation.
 It is also necessary to follow all manufacturer-recommended maintenance schedules for your machine; if something does not seem right during operation (e.g., strange noises or vibrations), have it inspected immediately by a qualified mechanic.

-OSHA also requires employers to keep accurate records of maintenance work done on each piece of equipment they own to protect their employees from unnecessary risks while on the job site.
+OSHA also requires employers to keep accurate records of maintenance work on each piece of equipment to protect their employees from unnecessary risks while on the job site.

 Maximum Load Limits